istresearch/ansible-symphony/docs/private_topics/pulse_deployment.rst

    :alt: Pulse Admin Settings
    :align: center
    :width: 600

+.. note:: You may have issues loading this page the first time you try this.
+To resolve this, restart the Apache service on the Pulse Host machine by running ``sudo service apache2 restart``.
+You can then reload the page and proceed with no issues.

 On the Settings page you will need to set the value for ``Analysis IFrame URL`` to ``http://vagrant-ist-01:5601``.